(No ratings)

 ||||

-Dr. Robin Smith is a pediatric neurology specialist in Hempstead, NY and North Babylon, NY.
-These areas are among Dr. Smith's clinical interests: nystagmus, angelman syndrome, and onabotulinumtoxinA (botox, botox cosmetic).
-He is professionally affiliated with NYU Langone.
-Before completing his residency at Long Island Jewish Medical Center and a hospital affiliated with Albert Einstein College of Medicine, Dr. Smith attended medical school at the University of the Witwatersrand, Johannesburg.
-Patients gave Dr. Smith an average rating of 4.5 stars (out of 5).
-He can accept Trustmark, Anthem, and Blue California, as well as other insurance carriers.
+Dr. Robin Smith is a pediatric neurology specialist in North Babylon, NY, Huntington Station, NY, and Garden City, NY.
+These areas are among his clinical interests: nystagmus, angelman syndrome, and onabotulinumtoxinA (botox, botox cosmetic).
+Dr. Smith is affiliated with NYU Langone Health.
+He obtained his medical school training at the University of the Witwatersrand, Johannesburg and performed his residency at Long Island Jewish Medical Center and a hospital affiliated with Albert Einstein College of Medicine.
+He seems to honor several insurance carriers, including Trustmark, Anthem, and Blue California.